Fiber averaged dynamics associated with the Lorentz force equation: Introduction

+From a topological point of view, the averaged equation contains the same information than the original equation.
+This is because the connections $^L\nabla$ and $\langle\,^L\nabla\rangle$ are connected by a continuous homotopy, which is similar to the convex invariance found in Finsler symmetry \cite{Ricardo}.
+This property could have relevance for the study of the topological properties of confined plasmas, since could allow to study topological properties of plasmas by a simplified averaged model.

+The structure of this work is the following.
+In {\it section 2}, we explain how, given a second order differential equation, several connections are associated to the differential equation.

+In {\it section 3}, a geometric interpretation for the Lorentz force equation is explained.
+In particular we show how to extract from the Lorentz force equation \eqref{Lorentzequation}, a linear connection defined on a convenient pull-back bundle.
+Such connection will be called the {\it Lorentz connection} $^L\nabla$.
+Then it is shown that equation $\eqref{Lorentzequation}$ corresponds to the auto-parallel condition of the Lorentz connection.

+In {\it section 4}, we follow reference \cite{Ricardo, RF} and we define the {\it average of a family of automorphisms}, a generalization of the {\it fiber integration operation} of R. Thom and S. S. Chern \cite{BottTu}.
+Some examples of averaging in different geometric frameworks are explained.
+In {\it section 5}, given a manifold ${\bf M}$ and a subbundle $\hat{\bf N}$ of ${\bf TM}$, we apply the averaging method to an arbitrary linear connection on the pull-back bundle $\pi^*|_{\hat{\bf N}}{\bf TM}$.
+The average of such connections are affine connections of the manifold {\bf M}.
+The averaging method is applied to the Lorentz connection, obtaining the {\it averaged Lorentz connection} $\langle\,^L\nabla\rangle$.

-In {\it section 9} we compare the difference of the solutions of the original system (1.1) and those of the auto-parallel curves of the averaged connection (starting with the same initial conditions).
-The result is that for the same initial conditions, in the {\it ultra-relativistic limit} and for narrow $1$-particle probability distribution functions, the solutions of both differential equations remain near each other, even after a long time evolution.
-Therefore the original Lorentz dynamics can be approximated by the averaged dynamics.
+In {\it section 6}, the solutions of the Lorentz force equation \eqref{Lorentzequation} and those of the auto-parallel curves of the averaged connection are compared.
+The measure used to calculate the momentum moments in the averages are borrowed from relativistic kinetic theory \cite{Ehlers}.
+Then it is proved that in the {\it ultra-relativistic limit}, for narrow $1$-particle probability distribution functions for the same initial conditions, the solutions of the auto-parallel equations $\,^L\nabla_{\dot x} \dot x=0$ and $\langle\,^L\nabla\rangle_{\dot{\tilde{x}}}{\dot{\tilde{x}}}=0$ remain {\it near} to each other, even for finite time evolution.
+We discuss the limits of validity of the result and provide two relevant examples of averaging for the Lorentz force equation.

-In {\it section 10} the limits of applicability of the averaged Lorentz model as an approximation of the original Lorentz force equation is discussed.
-Some applications of this approximation are also briefly mentioned. \begin{enumerate}

-\item There are applications of the methods introduced here in fluid modeling of plasmas [9].
-These applications can be of interest in accelerator physics [10] and for the description of the dynamics of non-neutral plasmas using fluid models [11].

-\item The properties of a bunch of particles in an accelerator machine are measured indirectly.
-The outcomes of the measurements are associated with an {\it averaged} description of the bunch.
-Therefore, to have a theoretical model for the time evolution of these averaged quantities is relevant, since they are observable quantities.
-In some circumstances, for the averaged energy and momentum this is achieved by the {\it averaged Lorentz force} equation that we present in this work.
-In particular we also note that although the solutions of the averaged dynamics are not physical (they do not corresponds to trajectories on the unit hyperboloid bundle over the space-time manifold {\bf M}), they can be used as a definition of the {\it reference trajectory} in beam dynamics [10]. \end{enumerate}